 Moreover, success in research, preclinical testing and early clinical trials does not ensure that later clinical trials will be successful, and we cannot be sure that the results of later clinical trials will replicate the results of prior clinical trials and non-clinical testing.
 The clinical trial process may fail to demonstrate that our potential drug candidates are safe for humans and effective for indicated uses.
 This failure would cause us to abandon a drug candidate and may delay development of other potential drug candidates.
-Any delay in, or termination of, our non-clinical testing or clinical trials will delay the filing of an investigational new drug application and new drug application with the FDA or the equivalent applications with pharmaceutical regulatory authorities outside the United States and, ultimately, our ability to commercialize our potential drugs and generate product revenues.
-In addition, we expect that our early clinical trials will involve small patient populations.
-Because of the small sample size, the results of these early clinical trials may not be indicative of future results.
+Any delay in, or termination of, our non-clinical testing or clinical trials will delay the filing of an investigational new drug application and new drug application with pharmaceutical regulatory authorities outside the United States and, ultimately, our ability to commercialize our potential drugs and generate product revenues.
+In addition, our Phase 1a/1b trial of CB4211, our lead MBT candidate, involved, and we expect that our other early clinical trials will involve, small patient populations.
+Because of these small sample sizes, the results of these early clinical trials, including the topline data from our CB4211 Phase 1a/1b trial, may not be indicative of future results.